amcapparelli/NodePop/readme.md

 npm install
 ```

+Then set your environment variables values using the '.env.forReview' file, and copy/paste that info into a new '.env' file

 ## Install DB

-Please, befor running NodePop, install the database objects using:
+Please, before running NodePop, install the database objects using:

 ```
 npm run install_db